-Summary Rating Rationale
+Summary

-SIAS - Società Iniziative Autostradali e Servizi S.p.A.'s (SIAS) Baa2 consolidated credit quality, with stable outlook, reflects (1) the relatively low business risk associated with its toll road operations, comprising a sizeable network of essential transport links located in some of Italy's wealthiest regions; (2) the historically resilient cash flow profile exhibited by the group, despite past tariffs freezes and weak traffic volumes in 2008-13; (3) the strengthening traffic trends, in the context of recovering, albeit still somewhat fragile, macroeconomic conditions in Italy; (4) the company's moderate leverage, coupled with a strong liquidity position and material cash balances held; and (5) Moody's view that the company's rating could exceed that of the sovereign (currently Baa2 negative), in the event that moderate downward pressure were to materialise on the latter.
+SIAS - Società Iniziative Autostradali e Servizi S.p.A.
+(SIAS)'s Baa2 consolidated credit quality, with stable outlook, reflects (1) the relatively low business risk associated with its toll road operations, comprising a sizeable network of essential transport links located in some of Italy's wealthiest regions; (2) the historically resilient cash flow profile exhibited by the group, despite past tariff freezes and weak traffic volumes in 2008-13; (3) strengthening traffic, in the context of somewhat improving macroeconomic conditions in Italy; (4) the company's moderate leverage, coupled with a strong liquidity position and material cash balances held; and (5) Moody's view that the company's rating could exceed that of the sovereign (currently Baa2 negative), in the event that moderate downward pressure were to materialise on the latter, and provided that a continued strong liquidity position is maintained.

-These strengths are partially offset by (1) a relatively weak regulatory environment characterised by some political interference resulting in uncertainty on future tariff levels, given the pending approval of most of SIAS's economic and financial plans; and (2) the fairly short remaining weighted average life of SIAS's concessions compared with other European operators (less than nine years as of year-end 2015).
+These strengths are partially offset by (1) a regulatory environment historically characterised by some political interference; and (2) the company's relatively material investment plans in the context of a short remaining weighted average life of SIAS's concessions compared with other European operators.